 Target Malaria’s work in Burkina Faso is led by the Institut de Recherche en Sciences de la Santé (IRSS) in Bobo-Dioulasso, and headed by the Principal Investigator Prof. Abdoulaye Diabaté.
 The IRSS is active in the fields of public health, biomedical science, traditional medicine, and pharmaceuticals.
 Our team at the IRSS joined Target Malaria in 2012, and since then Target Malaria Burkina Faso has focused on collection of baseline entomology data to better understand what species of mosquitoes are present, their seasonal dynamics and behaviour in the natural environment.
 We have completed what the project refers to as “Facilities Readiness” for our insectary at IRSS, ensuring compliance with international Arthropod Containment Level 2 (ACL) guidelines.
 We have also engaged with the different stakeholders to keep them informed of what the project is doing and our plans for the future.

 As co-development is one of Target Malaria’s core values, the team decided early on that the communities where we worked should design the agreement model.
 A dialogue was established to agree on a set of principles, namely – transparency, inclusiveness, and openness to different perspectives – and from this base the communities designed their own agreement model.
 They chose to establish a reference community group, representing the whole community that would communicate any decisions made by them to the project, after their consultation.

-After gaining the necessary permit from the National Biosafety Agency (Agence Nationale de Biosécurité-ANB), the national competent authority in Burkina Faso, the team worked on non gene drive genetically modified sterile male mosquitoes – a stage of the stepwise approach to develop Target Malaria’s genetic-based technologies for malaria vector control.
+After gaining the necessary permit from the National Biosafety Agency (Agence Nationale de Biosécurité-ANB), the national competent authority in Burkina Faso, the team worked on non gene drive genetically modified sterile male mosquitoes – a phase of the stepwise approach to develop Target Malaria’s genetic technologies for malaria vector control.
 These studies built on the competencies and training acquired during the facilities readiness process allowing the team to hone their skills further.
 Requesting a permit for contained use from the ANB also helps to understand regulatory processes and strengthen the dialogue with stakeholders.